 - Duration: 8-12 weeks

-Best for: multiple simultaneous injuries, athletes needing full-body recovery, chronic tendon issues combined with muscle or joint problems.
+Best for: multiple simultaneous injuries, athletes needing full-body recovery optimization, chronic tendon issues combined with muscle or joint problems.
+Also effective for peptides for joint pain where multiple connective tissue structures are affected.

 How Long Does Peptide-Assisted Tendon Healing Take?